Lorenzo Bartolini: Works

 In Florence, his Bonapartist associations and his departures as an artist from the strict Canovan classicism being taught at the Academy" limited his opportunities.
 His naturalistic and somewhat sentimental marble L'Ammostatore ("The Bird's-nest Stealer", 1820) took its inspiration from under-appreciated Quattrocento Florentine sculptors like Andrea del Verrocchio.
-In his decade of impoverishment, supportive commissions came from foreigners; the funeral monument to Princess Sofia Zamoyski Czartoriski (died in 1837) in Santa Croce, Florence's Westminster Abbey, is an anti-classical statement for naturalism.
-Two other Bartolini monuments in Santa Croce can be compared with it; in the Capella Giugni is his monument to Carlotta Buonaparte (died in 1839), but when the occasion required a more formal approach, as in the monument to Leone Battista Alberti, the result could be chilly.
+In his decade of impoverishment, supportive commissions came from foreigners; the funeral monument to Princess Zofia Czartoryska in the Santa Croce, Florence's Westminster Abbey, is an anti-classical statement for naturalism.
+Two other Bartolini monuments in Santa Croce can be compared with it; in the Capella Giugni is his monument to Charlotte Bonaparte, but when the occasion required a more formal approach, as in the monument to Leone Battista Alberti, the result could be chilly.

 A major commission came in 1830 from the sons of the Russian emigree prince Nicola Demidoff, who had retired to Florence.
 The sons commissioned the Monument to Nicola Demidoff to honor their father, which was placed in Piazza Demidoff, Florence.
 The commission's multiple figures took shape during Bartolini's last decades; it was completed by Bartolini's assistant Pasquale Romanelli.

 His works are varied and include an immense number of portrait busts.
-The best are, perhaps, the group of Charity (1824), the Hercules and Lichas and Faith in God, commissioned by the widow of Giuseppe Poldi Pezzoli.
+The best are, perhaps, the group of Charity (1824), the Hercules and Lichas and Faith in God, commissioned by the widow of Giuseppe Poldi Pezzoli (1768-1833), a wealthy landowner.
 His portrait statue of Machiavelli took its place as his only commission among the long series of historical Florentine males provided for the empty exterior niches of the Uffizi.
+He sculpted the Monument to Maria Luisa di Borbone depicting the former Duchess and located in the piazza in front of the Ducal Palaceof Lucca.